release-engineering/pubtools-pyxis/docs/source/get_signatures.rst

 Get existing container image signatures from Pyxis.
 The signatures matching specified criteria will be fetched.

 The desired signatures can be filtered based on two criteria: manifest digest and image reference.
 Multiple values of each criterion can be specified as CSV.
-Both criteria may be used simultaniously, and an "OR" operator will be used between them (signatures matching either criterion will be returned).
+Both criteria may be used simultaneously, and an "OR" operator will be used between them (signatures matching either criterion will be returned).

 CLI reference
 -------------